sparkfun/Qwiic_Template_Py/README.md

            +---  ...
 Any other file, directory or resource that makes up the package
 ```

+Note: The souce of the implementation must be contain the [property license attribution statement](#source-code-license-attribution)

 The LICENSE File
 ----------------
 The file named [LICENSE](https://github.com/sparkfun/Qwiic_Template_Py/blob/master/LICENSE) contains the license for the repository.
 The name of the file, LICENSE, is used by other systems to identify which license the repository implements.